JenV1/Farm_Game_Back_End/README.md

 Farm - The user can create and name a farm which will automatically have funds of £1000.
 Here they can fill it with fields.
 <br/>

 Field - Within the farm, the user can purchase many fields which must be given a name and a fieldtype.
+If the fieldtype selected is already associated with a soil type, then the field is assigned that soil type, otherwise the field gets a soil type assigned randomly.
 <br/>

 Fieldtype - Each fieldtype will have a cost and size.